 Before the weather is frigid, call the local HVAC pro and have them give your heating system a once over and tune up what’s needed.
 A heater that breaks on a January night is scarier than an 8 fingered carpenter.
 Get your oil tank filled while you’re at it so you’re ready for the first cold snap.

 8. Flip the Blinds

 I’m amazed how many people had no idea about this function on shutters and blinds, but it is a quite brilliant feature.
 If you have shutters or blinds, flip the direction of the slats for the winter.
 The slats should be aimed so you can see downward through the window during the winter and upward in the summer.
 This keeps the cold air close to the window and doesn’t allow it to flow into the room.

 Stock up on all those cold weather supplies you’ll need.
 Do you have any salt left for the walkway from last year?
 Did your snow shovel bite the dust last year and you haven’t replaced it?
 Time to make a list and hit the store.

 10. Cover AC Top

-If you have an outdoor AC unit cover the top to keep the leaves, rains, and heavy snow off the compressor inside.
+If you have an outdoor AC unit, cover the top to keep the leaves, rains, and heavy snow off the compressor inside.
 Don’t wrap it up like a present and cover the sides or you may end up with rust and water being trapped inside.
-Let it breath, just don’t let it get crammed with three feet of soggy leaves all winter.
+Let it breathe, just don’t let it get crammed with three feet of soggy leaves all winter.